NoahLE/Developer-Notes/content/server/security/accounts.md

 4. Run something like `sudo apt-get update` to see if the proper permissions are set up

+## Allow SSH for new user

+1. After creating the new user account, create a `.ssh` folder for them using `mkdir /home/USER/.ssh`

+2. Add an `authorized_keys` file to the `.ssh` folder with `touch /home/USER/.ssh/authorized_keys`

+3. Make sure the new ssh folder and file is owned by the user with `chmod 700 /home/USER/.ssh/`

+4. Copy the ssh public key into the authorized keys file so you can login and change the permissions of the file with `chmod 600 /home/USER/authorized_keys`

 ## Disable Root login

 1. Open `/etc/ssh/sshd_config` with your favorite text editor